Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Singleness of purpose is one of the chief essentials for success in life, no matter what may be one's aim."
+> "If we all did the things we are capable of doing, we would literally astound ourselves."
-> — **John D. Rockefeller**
+> — **Thomas Edison**

 ---